Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

 ## Overview

 Infrastructure observability is crucial for Contoso Motors to understand the performance and health of their Azure Arc-enabled servers.
-This is where [Azure Monitor](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-servers/eslz-management-and-monitoring-arc-server) comes into play, playing a vital role in offering visibility into every facet of their Azure Arc-enabled servers ecosystem.
+This is where [Azure Monitor](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-servers/eslz-management-and-monitoring-arc-server) steps in, playing a vital role in offering visibility into every facet of their Azure Arc-enabled servers ecosystem.

 Azure Monitor empowers Contoso with the capability to monitor and gather telemetry data from their Azure Arc-enabled servers.
 It serves as a central hub, providing near real-time insights into server performance, health, and resource utilization.
 Azure Monitor offers a comprehensive view of the entire infrastructure, ensuring proactive identification and resolution of potential issues.